Península Valdés Railway: Background

 Península Valdés had been founded by Spanish Juan de la Piedra, Francisco de Viedma among others, who established the first settlement as the Kingdom of Spain requested.
 The lack of sweet water resulted in numerous searches along the peninsula until the salt flats were discovered.

-Italian settler Anonio Munno was the first one who received a concession to exploit salt.
+Italian settler Antonio Munno was the first one who received a concession to exploit salt.
 He had arrived to Puerto Madryn in 1885 for the construction of Central Chubut Railway, then going to the National Geology Department in Buenos Aires to request permission for exploiting salt evaporation ponds.
 After the lands were measured in 1892, Munno started to exploit the ponds.
 Salt was stored in bags and carried to the port of San José, where it was loaded and transported to Bahía Blanca, Buenos Aires or Montevideo.

 In 1898 Munno associated with Ernesto Piaggio and brothers Alejandro and José Ferro for a more effective exploitation of the salt ponds.
 Due to its better conditions as a natural port, Puerto Pirámides became the embarkation area.
 In July 1900, the National Congress granted Piaggio a concession to build a 34-km. narrow gauge railway line from Puerto Pirámides to the salt ponds, known as Salinas Grandes.
 Concession -given by Law N° 3.898- stated that the line would not receive neither subsidies nor guarantees from the state, committing Piaggio to begin works within two months after the project was approved.
 The rail line would also be finished within a year.
 The Law also cleared that construction materials for the line could be imported duty-free for 20 years.
 Likewise the concessionary should provide electrical telegraph and telephones to the stations during the first years of concession.